MicrosoftDocs/learn/learn-pr/azure/improve-app-scalability-resiliency-with-load-balancer/includes/5-configure-internal-load-balancer.md

 ## Choose distribution mode

 In the healthcare portal, the application tier is stateless, so we don't need to use source IP affinity.
 Therefore, the default distribution mode of a five-tuple hash can be used.
-This mode offers the greatest scalability and resilience as the virtual machine that will handle the request is decided by the load balancer, purely on the basis of the healthiest and least worked virtual machine in the set.
+This mode offers the greatest scalability and resilience, as the load balancer will route traffic to any healthy server.